 Income & Tax

 Someone offers you a $90/hour 1099 contract.
 Your current W2 salary works out to $65/hour.
-The contractor role pays 38% more — should you take it?
+You're looking at 38% more money — this is a no-brainer, right?

 The Core Tax Difference: Self-Employment Tax